How to Use the IMPORTDATA Function in Google Sheets Effectively

 It is deceptively simple, offering a gateway to a bunch of online data sources with minimal effort.
 This straightforward method significantly eases the data collection and integration process, bringing an array of information to the user's fingertips.

-Expanding upon this foundation, IMPORTDATA can be seamlessly combined with other formidable Google Sheets functions like VLOOKUP, QUERY, FILTER, XLOOKUP, etc., to enhance data manipulation and analysis.
+Expanding upon this foundation, IMPORTDATA function can be seamlessly combined with other formidable Google Sheets functions like VLOOKUP, QUERY, FILTER, XLOOKUP, etc., to enhance data manipulation and analysis.

 Dive deeper with this read